Inpatient alcohol withdrawal management

 - has had previous delirium as a result of withdrawal

 - has other physical health problems such as heart disease or severe liver disease

 - has had several attempts at withdrawing at home unsuccessfully.

 - does not have access to an appropriate support person to monitor them and assist with medication administration.

 - Regular monitoring and escalation of care should the withdrawal not be adequately controlled.

 - Thiamine parenterally initially then oral to reduce the risk of Wernicke-Korsakoff's.

 See the SA Health Guideline for the management of people at risk of alcohol withdrawal in acute hospitals for detailed advice.
-This guidelines is for use across all SA Health hospitals.
+This guideline is for use across all SA Health hospitals.

 Further information and advice

-ADIS is a confidential telephone information, counseling, and referral service for people dealing with their own or another’s alcohol or drug problem.
+ADIS is a confidential telephone information, counselling, and referral service for people dealing with their own or another’s alcohol or drug problem.
 ADIS operates 8.30am to 10pm seven days per week.